This post is a repeat with minor changes from last year.

 And the rest of the folks at the HEAV convention?
 From the volunteers manning the “new to homeschooling” booth to the vendors in the exhibition hall?
 Just awesome.
 Learned so much that I’m surprised my head didn’t explode.

-This is just a simple note to say that this is a good time to get all of this wonderful pondering and prepping organized in one place.
+This is just a simple note to say that now is a good time to get all of this wonderful pondering and prepping organized in one place.
 In some sort of fashion that would make it easy to carry around the convention hall.

 Because you know you’re going to forget something and just want to give yourself a good head-slap.
 Or you get home and realize you bought things you don’t end up needing.
 Like a particular book on my bookshelf that I have bought THREE TIMES.
 Because every time I see it I buy it, forgetting that I’ve done that twice already!
 Or, ya know, you already have six-zillion different science experiment idea books on your shelf, you really don’t need the five more you impulse-bought at the exhibition hall.
 Ya know.
 Or, the REALLY IMPORTANT QUESTION about math curriculum that you only remembered to ask the last two hours of the convention, so you have to race around looking for that particular person who is the perfect person to ask, that you already had the half-hour conversation with the day before?
 Ya know, that sort of thing!